 8.3 Payment and Billing.

 8.3.1 Payment.
 All invoices are due upon receipt and all payments must be made in U.S. currency.
-Customer shall pay Fees for any partial month during the Initial Term or any Renewal Term on a pro rata basis.
+Customer shall pay Fees for any partial month during the Initial Term (see 14.1) or any Renewal Term (see 14.2) on a pro rata basis.
 Unless otherwise specified, all Fees comprising monthly recurring charges for Service (“MRC”) will be billed and paid one calendar month in advance.
-Fees comprising non-recurring and professional services (“NRC”) will be billed and paid in arrears as and when they are incurred.
+Fees comprising non-recurring and professional services (“NRC”) will be billed and paid in arrears.
 Customer is solely responsible for any and all charges incurred as a result of the use of the Service, whether or not such charges were authorized or intended.
 Any amounts not paid to itopia within twenty (20) days of the date of the applicable invoice shall accrue interest at the rate of one and one-half percent (1.5%) per month or the maximum amount allowed by law, whichever is less.
 Customer shall also reimburse itopia for all reasonable attorneys’ fees and other costs associated with collecting delinquent payments or with Customer’s breach of this Agreement.